60th Anniversary Additional Commemorative Non-Aligned Meeting

-60th Anniversary Additional Commemorative Non-Aligned Meeting is the 11–12 October 2021 Non-Aligned Movement commemorative meeting taking place in Belgrade, Serbia.
-The meeting was organized by the Ministry of Foreign Affairs of Serbia, and cohosted with Azerbaijan, in commemoration to the 1st Summit of the Non-Aligned Movement.
-President Ilham Aliyev made opening speech in a video format.
-Minister of Foreign Affairs of Serbia Nikola Selaković underlined that his county's strategic and essential goal is membership in the European Union, but that Serbia will not give up on its traditional friends which are not only Russia or China but all member states of the Non-Aligned Movement.
-While reflecting on historical achievements Indian representative Meenakshi Lekhi invited honest introspection if movement is to keep its relevance and called unnamed member states to avoid insistence on divisive issues and bilateral score-settling which make NAM increasingly ineffective.
-Participants vocally decried the disparity in vaccine access between developed and developing countries.
+The 60th Anniversary Additional Commemorative Non-Aligned Meeting was a Non-Aligned Movement commemorative meeting which took place on 11–12 October 2021 in Belgrade, Serbia.
+The meeting was organized by the Ministry of Foreign Affairs of Serbia, and cohosted with Azerbaijan, in commemoration of the 1st Summit of the Non-Aligned Movement.
+President Ilham Aliyev made the opening speech in a video format.
+Minister of Foreign Affairs of Serbia Nikola Selaković underlined that his county's strategic goal is membership in the European Union, but that Serbia would not give up on its traditional friends including Russia, China, and all other member states of the Non-Aligned Movement.

+While reflecting on historical achievements, Indian representative Meenakshi Lekhi asked for 'honest introspection about [the] Movement ... due to the tendencies of some NAM members to deliberately take up divisive issues'.
+Participants criticized the developed countries for the disparity in vaccine access between developed and developing countries.

 Participants

-The event took place at the Belgrade Fair with attendees including President of Ghana Nana Akufo-Addo, Abd al-Hakim (son of Gamal Abdel Nasser), 40 ministers of foreign affairs (including for the first time Minister of Foreign Affairs of Russia Sergey Lavrov not as a guest but an observer).
-Secretary General of the United Nations António Guterres stressed that the event is taking place in the situation of exceptional global challenges.
+The event took place at the Belgrade Fair with attendees including President of Ghana Nana Akufo-Addo, Abd al-Hakim (son of Gamal Abdel Nasser), and Minister of Foreign Affairs of Russia Sergey Lavrov as an observer.
+Secretary General of the United Nations António Guterres stressed that the event is taking place in the context of exceptional global challenges.

-Delegation of Cyprus, one of the founding members and one of only a couple of former European members, was notably absent with Ministry of Foreign Affairs of Cyprus avoiding to comment the Radio Free Europe quest and with media implying it was result of country's poor relations with cohost county of Azerbaijan.
+Cyprus, one of the founding members and one of three former European members, was notably absent, with Ministry of Foreign Affairs of Cyprus refusing to comment on Radio Free Europe and with media implying it was the result of Cyprus's poor relations with the co-host country of Azerbaijan.

 Turkish Minister of Foreign Affairs Mevlüt Çavuşoğlu was invited as a special guest.
-Turkish diplomat Volkan Bozkır was previously president of Seventy-fifth session of the United Nations General Assembly.
-Minister of Foreign Affairs of Serbia Nikola Selaković described the event as the largest diplomatic gathering in Europe taking place during the COVID pandemic expecting to bring together 550 attendees from 105 countries and 11 organisations.
+Turkish diplomat Volkan Bozkır was previously president of the Seventy-fifth session of the United Nations General Assembly.
+Serbian Minister of Foreign Affairs Nikola Selaković described the event as the largest diplomatic gathering in Europe taking place during the COVID pandemic.